Understanding Type 1 Diabetes

 Insulin can be replaced

 The insulin you are missing can be replaced.
 Insulin can't be taken by mouth.
 That's because it's broken down during digestion.
 But the insulin you are missing can be replaced with shots (injections) of insulin.
 Some people use an insulin pump.
-Then your body can burn glucose for energy.
-This helps keep your blood sugar in a healthy range.
+There are many different types of insulin sold in the United States, which differ in how they’re made, how they work in the body, and how much they cost.
+It’s also available in different strengths—most commonly, U-100.

 Long-term complications

 Over time, high blood sugar levels can harm blood vessels.
 This can lead to health problems.
 Keeping your blood sugar in a healthy range can help prevent or delay complications.
 Balancing insulin, diet, and activity is important.
-Complications that may happen include:
+Complications may include:

-Eye problems
+Eye problems.

-Kidney disease
+Kidney disease.

-Nerve damage
+Nerve damage.

-Digestion problems
+Digestion problems.

-Sexual problems
+Sexual problems.

-Tooth and gum problems
+Tooth and gum problems.

-Skin and foot problems
+Skin and foot problems.

-Heart and blood vessel disease
+Heart and blood vessel disease.

 Your diabetes can be managed